-The ultimate goal of this proposed legislation is to uphold the value of human life and the dignity of every personby efficiently and effectively addressing humanitarian emergencies, including disasters, through the establishment of such specialized agency on disaster risk reduction and management.
+The ultimate goal of this proposed legislation is to uphold the value of human life and the dignity of every person by efficiently and effectively addressing humanitarian emergencies, including disasters, through the establishment of such a focused and accountable Department on disaster risk reduction and management.
 The end in view consists of preventing or deterring the loss of lives and the social, economic, cultural, and environmental assets of the country, before, during and after a disaster or other humanitarian emergency.
 The perspective of the legislation is "humanitarian" since it gives supreme value to human life.